Menkaura81/Anyshift/README.md

 You have to select the right position on the shifter (first gear) before going to track to avoid desynchronization.
 Reverse is a gear.

+Tokyo Xtreme Racer Drift 2

+Tested with pcsx2 1.6.0 and PAL version of the game.
+Support force feedback, 900º wheel rotation and independent pedals.
+You have to set your keys in the gamepad control setup of the emulator:

+    - L2 = Downshift (Default key s)
+    - R2 = Upshift (Default key z)

+Select manual shifting ingame.
+You have to select tfirst gear before begin to accelerate to avoid desynchronization the game will engage first when you accelerate.
+The game autoshifts to neutral when stopped so you have to be careful.
+Reverse is a button.

 GRAN TURISMO duckstation

 Tested with duckstation and PAL version of the game.
 Doesn´t support force feedback.
 You need negcon controller settings to use steering wheel.
 Pedals must be combined.